Summer Institute for Teaching and Learning

 PLIG Poster Showcase

-The 2025 PLIG Poster Showcase on Wednesday, May 14, 2025, will feature faculty recipients of the 2024 Provost’s Learning Innovation Grant (PLIG) as they present their funded projects through poster presentations.
+The PLIG Poster Showcase on Wednesday, May 14, 2025 at 12:30pm in SHED Room 3300, will feature faculty recipients of the 2024 Provost’s Learning Innovation Grant (PLIG) as they present their funded projects through poster presentations.
 This session highlights innovative approaches to teaching and learning, offering a platform for faculty to share their insights, strategies, and early outcomes with the campus community.
 Attendees will have the opportunity to explore creative projects designed to enhance student learning and engagement while connecting with colleagues who are advancing pedagogical innovation.
-Time and location will be announced shortly.

 Guidelines:

-- Poster size is a maximum of 48” wide x 48” high; standard poster size is 36” wide x 48” high.
+- Poster size should be a minimum of 24” × 36” and a maximum of 48” × 48”.
 You may choose a vertical or horizontal format.

 - Bring your poster rolled up; posters should not be foam core mounted, unless otherwise stated.